Influenzanet/authentication-service/docs/api-methods/login-researcher.md

-**Login Admin**
+**Login Researcher**
 ----
   Check email and password for logging in as a researcher and return a token if credentials are correct.
+User has to be in the researcher list to be able to sign in as a researcher.
+The role 'researcher' is written into the token.

 * **URL**